-Theater fans around the world were on the edge of their seats today to find out who would be nominated for the highly coveted TONY Award honoring Broadway’s best.
+Theater fans around the world were on the edge of their seats today to find out who would be nominated for the highly coveted TONY Award honouring Broadway’s best.
 Emmy, Golden Globe and Tony-winning actress Mary-Louise Parker, and Emmy and Golden Globe winner Bruce Willis announced this year’s nominees today from the Diamond Horseshoe at the Paramount Hotel in Times Square.

 In addition to this year’s nominees, the hosts for the 69th Annual ceremony coming up on June 7 at Radio City Music Hall were revealed to be TONY and Emmy winner Kristin Chenoweth and TONY winner Alan Cumming.
 Chenoweth may need a clone as she was also nominated for her role in On the Twentieth Century and will be juggling eight shows a week, her press schedule as a nominee and her host preparations and rehearsals.
 But if anyone can do it, that pint-sized powerhouse can!